 The Company has posted a deposit with the Department of Natrual Resources of the State of Utah ("DNR") as security towards future site restoration work.
-The deposit was posted in relation to the Keg Mountain Property in Utah (Note 5).
-During the six months ended December 31, 2015, the Company received a refund of US\$28,712 from the DNR and the remaining balance will be fully returned to the Company after site inspection is completed.
+The deposit was posted in relation to the Keg Mountain Property in Utah.
+In April 2015, the Company received a refund of US\$28,712 from the DNR and the remaining balance will be fully returned to the Company after site inspection is completed.